Richard-Pentecost/hotel-challenge/README.md

 Your challenge is to create a database and web API for a hotel booking system, which implements the following requirements

 Requirements:
-  1. Users should be able to sign up to the systme with a name and email address
+  1. Users should be able to sign up to the system with a name and email address
   2. Hotels should be able to register with a name, address and email address
   3. Users should be able to make bookings at hotels
   4. Bookings have a start date and an end date